Education

 Sadina Montani

 Sadina serves as a trusted adviser for employers tackling complex compliance issues—particularly across multiple jurisdictions as the workforce becomes increasingly geographically dispersed.
-She conducts and guides clients through internal investigations and has developed particular knowledge regarding investigating and managing allegations of sexual harassment.
+She conducts and guides clients through internal investigations and has led investigations into—and helped clients manage—sensitive and high-level allegations of sexual harassment.

 When litigation is necessary, Sadina represents employers in state and federal courts and before various administrative agencies, defending claims of race, sex, disability, and age discrimination; wrongful termination; wage and hour violations (including class actions); and wage payment claims.
 She has first-chair and second-chair trial experience and has successfully argued summary judgment and other substantive and procedural motions.

-Sadina is a past president of the Women’s Bar Association of the District of Columbia, serving during the 2020–2021 bar year.
+Sadina is President-Elect of the D.C.
+Bar Assocation.
+She is also is a past president of the Women’s Bar Association of the District of Columbia, serving during the 2020–2021 bar year.
 In her role as WBADC immediate past president, she led the association’s work on an amicus brief submitted in the Dobbs case jointly by the WBADC, the National Association of Women Lawyers, and Women Lawyers on Guard.
 The amicus brief was supported by approximately 30 other organizations dedicated to supporting women lawyers and law students.
+Sadina also serves as co-chair for Crowell’s Women’s Leadership Initiative.

 Sadina serves as pro bono counsel for a number of nonprofit organizations that focus on education, the environment, and various social services.
 In 2019, she was awarded the Tom Nees Award for Exceptional Service by Community of Hope, a nonprofit organization pursuing a mission to aid low-income families experiencing homelessness and struggling with health care needs, in recognition of her long-standing, deeply impactful service to the women, men, and children who turn to Community of Hope for help.
 Additionally, Sadina has been recognized by the D.C.
 Bar Association for her commitment to pro bono work.

-An experienced nonprofit board member, Sadina served as treasurer, director, and president of the WBADC board from 2015 to 2022, and currently serves as director and board president of the Greater D.C.
-Diaper Bank (2017 to present) and director and chief governance officer of Ayuda (2021 to present).
+An experienced nonprofit board member, Sadina currently serves as director and chief governance officer of Ayuda, and previously served as treasurer, director, and president of the WBADC board, and as director, governance chair, and board chair of the Greater D.C.
+Diaper Bank.
 She also serves on the advisory board of Bear Analytics.

 Prior to entering private practice, Sadina was a freelance musician and performed with the Lansing Symphony Orchestra, the Southwest Michigan Symphony Orchestra, and the South Bend Symphony Orchestra, among others.